 Tensegrity Medicine, developed by Kelly Clancy, is a combined-modal approach that seeks to restore 3-dimensional balance to the human system for increasing freedom of comfortable mobility.
 We work neurally, muscularly, and fascially, with an overarching emphasis of connectivity of tissue throughout the body.

-In a typical session, we would check in with you first to see how things are in your whole life, as everything we do and feel impacts how we feel.
+In a session greared around a pure Tensegrity Medicine approach, we would check in with you first to see how things are in your whole life, as everything we do and feel impacts how we feel.
 We then perform a series of myofascial length assessments to determine the areas of greatest restriction.
 We then use a variety of fairly light techniques to release the most severe restrictions to allow the body to respond by re-balancing.
 Some simple movement and walking, as well as dialogue, helps to set the state and allow the individual to experience the new choices available to the body.
 We test again to verify progress.

 This can produce lasting change.
 It is a bit more clinical than a typical massage, and will require some input and interest on the part of the client.